All Policies IncludeCoronavirus Cover

 Read more essential travel advice

 When something unexpected happens on holiday, the familiarity of home can suddenly feel a very long way away.
 But the important thing is to try to stay calm.
 The FCDO has embassies, high commissions and consulates in nearly every country of the world - and they can help you with all manner of problems.
-On top of that, when you insure with Travel Insurance Saver you have access an English-speaking emergency medical assistance helpline that's available 24/7.
+On top of that, when you insure with Travel Insurance Saver you have access an English-speaking emergency medical assistance service that's available 24/7.

 The FCDO is there to support people outside the UK who are: